berishabh/berishabh/README.md

 ---

-I am an iOs Developer in a perpetual state of learning new technologies.
+I am an iOS Developer in a perpetual state of learning new technologies.
 Primary interests: Data Structures & Algorithms, C++, iOS Developemnt, Flutter & Dart.

 ### Languages and Tools: